jlevy/og-equity-compensation/README.md

   an offer with more equity and less cash.
   Usually if a company is doing well, it is likely to “level up” lower salary levels later, even if you got more equity up front.
-  On the other hand, if you ask for more cash and less equity, it’s unlikely you’ll get all that equity back.
+  On the other hand, if you ask for more cash and less equity, it’s unlikely you’ll be able to negotiate to get back later that equity you gave up, since equity is increasingly scarce over time (at least in a successful company).
-- Negotiating title and exact details of your role front may not matter as much in a small and growing company.
-  Your role and the role of others may change a lot quickly if the company is growing.
+- Negotiating title and exact details of your role front may not matter as much in a small and growing company, because your role and the role of others may change a lot quickly.
   It’s more important you believe you are respected and you respect the founders and other leaders of the company, so these decisions are likely to be made well.